 Introduction: What I’m Trying to Say

-When I say “inevitable,” I mean it in a measure-theoretic sense: given a broad prior over physical substrates, environments, and initial conditions, conditioned on sustained gradients and sufficient degrees of freedom, the emergence of self-modeling systems with rich phenomenal structure is high-probability—typical in the ensemble rather than miraculous in any particular trajectory.
+“Inevitable” is therefore meant in a bounded, measure-theoretic sense: given a broad prior over physical substrates, environments, and initial conditions, conditioned on sustained gradients and sufficient degrees of freedom, the emergence of world-modeling viable systems with baseline affect geometry is high-probability — typical in the ensemble rather than miraculous in any particular trajectory.
+The emergence of systems with rich phenomenal structure (self-models, counterfactual depth, high integration) is not similarly typical: the empirical program found these only when the relevant architecture was hand-installed, never as a generic consequence of the broad prior alone.

-An immediate objection: even if some form of self-modeling complexity is typical, the specific form consciousness takes on Earth—carbon-based, neurally implemented, with the particular qualitative character we experience—was contingent on billions of years of evolutionary accident.
-The inevitability claim needs to be distinguished from a universality claim.
-What I will argue is inevitable is the structural pattern: viability maintenance, world-modeling, self-modeling, integration under forcing functions.
-What I do not claim is inevitable is the substrate: neurons rather than silicon, DNA rather than some other replicator, this particular evolutionary history rather than another.
-The geometric affect framework developed in Part II is an attempt to identify structural features that recur across substrates—aspects of the cause-effect geometry that any self-modeling system navigating uncertainty under constraint might share, regardless of implementation.
-Whether this attempt succeeds is an empirical question, testable by measuring affect structure in systems with radically different substrates (Part III’s Synthetic Verification section).
-If the framework is too Earth-chauvinistic—if silicon minds would have a fundamentally different affect geometry—then the universality claim fails even if the inevitability claim holds.
+An immediate objection: even if some form of self-modeling complexity is typical, the specific form consciousness takes on Earth — carbon-based, neurally implemented, with its particular qualitative character — was contingent on billions of years of evolutionary accident.
+The inevitability claim must be distinguished from a universality claim.
+What is claimed as inevitable is the structural pattern: viability maintenance, world-modeling, self-modeling, integration under forcing functions.
+What is not claimed as inevitable is the substrate: neurons rather than silicon, DNA rather than some other replicator, this particular evolutionary history rather than another.
+The geometric affect framework developed in Part II attempts to identify structural features that recur across substrates — aspects of the cause-effect geometry that any self-modeling system navigating uncertainty under constraint might share, regardless of implementation.
+Whether the attempt succeeds is an empirical question, testable by measuring affect structure in systems with radically different substrates (Part III’s Synthetic Verification section).
+If the framework is too Earth-chauvinistic — if silicon minds would have a fundamentally different affect geometry — then the universality claim fails even if the inevitability claim holds.

 - Thermodynamic Inevitability: Driven nonlinear systems under constraint generically produce structured attractors rather than uniform randomness.
 Organization is thermodynamically enabled, not thermodynamically opposed.